francotripi/android-assessment-project/README.md

 ### 5. The chosen ones
 ###### *The favorites screen should show a list of the user's favorite movies.
 Try to implement this feature.
 Remember that the list of favorite movies should be available even after killing the app.*

+The strategy used to implement this feature was to save the movie id using some persistence mechanism and then use API to obtain them from the web service.
+Despite we only need to save a list of String (movies's id), I decided to use **Room Library** to persist the data in a local database.
+This was implemented in a separate module named **persisntence** that is used by **:feature:favorite** to obtain the saved movie ids and **:feature:detail** to save the movie id when tapping on the star button from the menu *(NOTE: this star button doesn't change the state when is tapped)*.

+*NOTE: For code reuse and faster implementation, I added a dependency between **:feature:list** and **:feature:favorite** modules, where Favorite use some clases from List module.
+This is a bad practice that can be solved by moving the common classes to a separate module and making both modules dependent on the new one.*

 **Solution:** https://github.com/francotripi/android-assessment-project/compare/4-some_refreshments...5-the_chosen_ones?expand=1

 ### 6. The Shrink
 ###### *First start by obfuscating the application using Proguard.
 Now you should have an empty details view in the app, your mission is to fix these issues.
 Now the apk is smaller, but we know it can be even smaller, use the apk analyzer to find out how to do so.*

+The application can be obfuscated changing the BuildVariant to **debugProguard** because the Proguard is already configured for that build type.
+When enabling Proguard the app stops working properly because the classes and class members names are changed and this breaks the start activity Intent between *ListActivity* and *DetailActivity*.
+This was fixed adding a rule in the app Proguard.

+Analyzing the apk size I found that there is a heavy .jpg image that can be size reduced being converting and compressing to .webp using Android Studio tool for that. *(NOTE: This image is not  used in the app, it could be removed too)*.

 **Solution:** https://github.com/francotripi/android-assessment-project/compare/5-the_chosen_ones...6-the_shrink?expand=1